 Once a target business has been identified, DSCO will enter into negotiations with the target business' current owners for the purpose of agreeing a transaction.
-The board of DSCO will then convene an EGM and propose the Business Combination to the ordinary shareholders.
+The board of DSCO will then convene an Extraordinary General Meeting ('EGM') and propose the Business Combination to the ordinary shareholders.
 This means that shareholders of DSCO, will have a say in respect of the Business Combination proposed by the Board, as the affirmative vote of the general meeting is subject to a required majority of at least 70% of the votes cast.
 In the context of the EGM, DSCO shall prepare and publish a shareholder circular which will include the information required to facilitate a proper investment decision on the Business Combination.
-No company has yet been acquired at this stage, the target business remains unchanged from the definition as outlined in the prospectus.
+No company has yet been acquired at this stage; the target business remains unchanged from the definition as outlined in the prospectus.
 Following completion of the Business Combination, it is anticipated that the holders of Ordinary Shares in DSCO become shareholders in the target business directly and that DSCO and the target business will consolidate.

 The consolidation of the Company and its target business is one of the key features of the special purpose acquisition company and considered an attractive element for the shareholders in the target business that may be approached to form the Business Combination.
 DSCO aligns returns for shareholders, Promoters and the target company's shareholders aiming for a win-win-win.
 If a Business Combination is not proposed within 24 months after the IPO, invested funds deposited in the escrow account will be returned to shareholders.
-The invested funds deposited in the escrow are subject to an interest rate equal to the EONIA minus 4 basis points (\in OverNight Index Average minus 4 basis points, e.g. -36 bps - 4 bps = 40 bps negative interest).
+The invested funds deposited in the escrow are subject to an interest rate equal to the EONIA minus 4 basis points (€ OverNight Index Average minus 4 basis points, e.g. -39 bps - 4 bps = 43 bps negative interest).
 Currently the EONIA rate is negative, therefore the amount, if returned, will be lower than the invested amount.
-Since the listing the Promoters focus on the selection of a potential target company to bring to the DSCO EGM as a proposed yet and DSCO will continue its search for a proposed Business Combination with a target company to be completed within the 24 months' period as announced at the IPO.
+Since the listing the Promoters focus on the selection of a potential target company to bring to the DSCO EGM as a proposed Business Combination.
+At 18 December 2019, DSCO entered into a non-binding heads of agreement with CM.com.
+These discussions were ongoing on 31 December 2019.
+On 9 January 2020 DSCO entered into a Business Combination Agreement with CM.com.
+This Business Combination Agreement is subject to final approval of the EGM on 20 February 2020.
+The Business Combination Agreement materialized after the reporting period (the full year 2019) and does not affect the financial statements.